mandclu/ck4/block/README.md

     <div data-block=""></div>

 This widget will add some minimal CSS to the editor to make the placeholder somehow visible.
-You surely want to adjust that to your needs, especially if you make use of the block browser and API options.
+You likely want add more styles to adjust the look to your needs, especially if you make use of the block browser and API options.

 ## Demo